Subway refurbishment complete at Wiltshire railway station

 Salisbury subway reopening // Credit: SWR

-(SWR) has finished the most recent phase of improvements at station in Wiltshire, culminating in the grand opening of the refurbished subway.
+(SWR) has finished the most recent phase of improvements at Salisbury station in , culminating in the grand opening of the refurbished subway.

 To enhance the customer experience, specialists have meticulously cleaned the original Victorian subway tiles on the ramps and within the subway.